Shubhankt1/shubhankt1.github.io/README.md

 ### Content

 - Update personal information in `HeroSection.jsx`
-- Modify the about section content in `SecondSection.jsx`
+- Modify the about section content in `AboutMeSection.jsx`
 - Add new sections by creating additional components

 ### Animation Timing